nplab/ETSI-SCTP-Conformance-Testsuite/sctp-at-tests/README.md

 6. Fix for [sctp-at-i-2-7-2](sctp-at-i-2-7-2.pkt): [r287444](https://svnweb.freebsd.org/changeset/base/287444).
 7. When the association is in SHUTDOWN-PENDING state and `write()` is called, Linux reports `ESHUTDOWN` whereas FreeBSD reports `ECONNRESET`.
 Shouldn't `EPIPE` be reported?
 8. When the association is in SHUTDOWN-ACK-SENT state and `write()` is called, Linux reports `ESHUTDOWN` whereas FreeBSD reports `ECONNRESET`.
 Shouldn't `EPIPE` be reported?
-9. It is assumed that the sender of the SHUTDOWN always bundles a SACK, even if not necessary based on TSNs.
+9. Linux bundles a SACK with the SHUTDOWN, even if not necessary based on TSNs.
 10. Not sure where it is specified that DATA chunks after SHUTDOWN chunk needs to be discarded.
 Looks like a protocol violation to me.
 11. After more than Max.Assoc.Retrans retransmissions, FreeBSD reports `ECONNABORTED` whereas Linux reports `ETIMEDOUT` (similar to Note 1).